yaqwsx/KiKit/doc/panelizeCli.md

 Sets page size on the resulting panel and position the panel in the page.
 The type of style dictates paper size.
 The default `inherit` option inherits paper size from the source board.
+This feature is not supported on KiCAD 5

 **Types**: `inherit`, `custom`, `A0`, `A1`, `A2`, `A3`, `A4`, `A5`, `A`, `B`,
 `C`, `D`, `E`, `USLetter`, `USLegal`, `USLedger`, `A0-portrait`, `A1-portrait`,